simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/drivers/stepper_drivers.md

 [<img src="extras/Images/BTS7960B.jpg" style="height:100px">](https://fr.aliexpress.com/item/32965904058.html)| Aideepen BTS7960B| - BTS7960B  chip <br> - 1 motor <br>- 5V-30V <br> - 43A MAX| [Aliexpress](https://fr.aliexpress.com/item/32965904058.html) | 10€

-Finally you can also use two 3-phase [BLDC motor drivers](bldc_drivers).
-Each of the BLDC drivers has 3 half-bridges, from which you will need to use 2.
-When you combine two of them you will be using 4 output pins out of 6 they have.